Topzle Topzle

 Notes

-Written and recorded in 1993 Only the chorus was recorded, though verses were written for the song The song was written shortly after the 1993 allegations against Jackson; lyrics consist of Michael singing how "God knows that i'm innocent now" Full song in the hands of a private collector Snippets leaked onto the internet in 2025
+Written and recorded in 1993 Only the choruses and a post chorus were recorded, though verses were written for the song Considered instrumentally complete The song was written shortly after the 1993 allegations against Jackson; lyrics consist of Michael singing how "God knows that i'm innocent now" Listed on notes consisting of songs Jackson wa

 "Iowa"